Charlie-Lambert/charlie-lambert.github.io/_projects/1_project.md

 With those goals in mind, I started with the electronics.
 I created a 4 cell 4.2 volt battery pack.
 I rigged up a USB charging circuit that charges the packs.
 The LED runs at 6 volts, so I step up the voltage to 6 volts with a buck converter.
 This setup allows the LED to run for 2 hours at full brightness, and 3+ hours at a lower brightness.

 The batteries and charging components are stored in the bottom half, while the step up, switch and dimming circuit are stored in the top.
 Two threaded rods take power from the bottom to the top.
-A noticeable difference between the render and photo show the addition of a diffuser on the light which makes the operation a lot more pleasant (figure 1.2).
+A noticeable difference between the render and photo show the addition of a diffuser on the light which makes the operation a lot more pleasant (Figure 2).
 After learning about conics in my math class, I added a conical reflector beneath the LED to help disperse the light.

 All of the parts were designed in OnShape.
 SolidWorks was used to produce renders of the model.